drewdevvv/drewdevelopment-blog/_posts/about-me.md

 My journey to becoming a professional tech guru has been marked by luck, willingness, community, all in the face of deep adversities.
 At one point, I found myself teetering on the edge of dropping out of university, struggling with alcohol addiction and feeling utterly lost in life.
 It was a dark and challenging time, one where I felt disconnected from myself and the world around me.
 I had generations of family that had battled this same unhealthy coping mechanism.

 Through Grace, I found redemption and purpose.
 God's love and guidance became my guiding light, leading me out of the darkness and into a life filled with hope and possibility.
-As I journeyed this road, which felt like "Snake Way" at times, I discovered a untapped passion for technology.
+As I journeyed this road, which felt like "Snake Way" at times, I discovered an untapped passion for technology.
 I became a testament of God's humor.
 An embodiment of someone who couldn't trust his mind into becoming dependent on it.

 I love the world, or more accurately put, the ~universe~ of web development.
 I am both a beginner and a master of technology, consistently humbled by how little I know and honored by the knowledge I possess, enough to be relied upon and entrusted with in finding resolutions.